MicrosoftDocs/azure-docs/articles/azure-monitor/app/asp-net-core.md

 # Application Insights for ASP.NET Core applications

-This article describes the steps of enabling Application Insights for an [ASP.NET Core](https://docs.microsoft.com/aspnet/core/?view=aspnetcore-2.2) application.
-By completing the instructions in this article, Application Insights will start collecting requests, dependencies, exceptions, performance counters, heartbeats, and logs from your ASP.NET Core application.
-The example application used is a [MVC Application](https://docs.microsoft.com/aspnet/core/tutorials/first-mvc-app/?view=aspnetcore-2.2) targeting `netcoreapp2.2`, but these instructions  are applicable to all ASP.NET Core applications.
+This article describes how to enable Application Insights for an [ASP.NET Core](https://docs.microsoft.com/aspnet/core) application.
+When you complete the instructions in this article, Application Insights will start collecting requests, dependencies, exceptions, performance counters, heartbeats, and logs from your ASP.NET Core application.
+The example application is an [MVC Application](https://docs.microsoft.com/aspnet/core/tutorials/first-mvc-app) targeting `netcoreapp2.2`, but these instructions  are applicable to all ASP.NET Core applications.

 ## Supported scenarios

-The Application Insights SDK (Software Development Kit) for ASP.NET Core can monitor your applications irrespective of where or how the application is run.
+The [Application Insights SDK (Software Development Kit) for ASP.NET Core](https://nuget.org/packages/Microsoft.ApplicationInsights.AspNetCore) can monitor your applications irrespective of where or how the application is run.
 If your application is running, and has network connectivity to Azure, telemetry can be collected.
-This support includes, but is not limited to any operating system (Windows, Linux, Mac), hosting method (in-process vs out-of-process), deployment method (framework-dependent vs self-contained), Web Server (IIS, Kestrel), platform (Azure Web Apps, Azure VM, Docker, Azure Kubernetes Service (AKS), and so on.) or IDE (Visual Studio, VS Code, command line.)
+This means that Application Insights monitoring is supported everywhere .NET Core is supported.
+This support includes, any operating system (Windows, Linux, Mac), hosting method (in-process vs out-of-process), deployment method (framework-dependent vs self-contained), Web Server (IIS, Kestrel), platform (Azure Web Apps, Azure VM, Docker, Azure Kubernetes Service (AKS), and so on.) or IDE (Visual Studio, VS Code, command line.)

+## Prerequisites

+- A functioning ASP.NET Core Application.
+Follow [this](https://docs.microsoft.com/aspnet/core/getting-started/) guide to create an ASP.NET Core Application, if needed.
+- A valid Application Insights instrumentation key, which is required to send any telemetry to the Application Insights service.
+Follow [these](https://docs.microsoft.com/azure/azure-monitor/app/create-new-resource) instructions to create a new Application Insights resource, if needed and obtain an instrumentation key.

 ## Enable Application Insights server-side telemetry (Visual Studio)

 1. Open your project in Visual Studio.

 2. Select **Project** > **Add Application Insights Telemetry**.
-(Or, you can right-click **Connected Services**, and then select **Add Connected Service**.)

 3. Select **Get Started**.
 (Depending on your version of Visual Studio, the text might vary slightly.
 Some earlier versions have a **Start Free** button instead.)